Daly Cherry-Evans: 2015

-Cherry-Evans captained the Sea Eagles during the 2015 Auckland Nines competition.
+In January 2015, Cherry-Evans captained the Sea Eagles during the 2015 Auckland Nines competition.
 His team lost each of its matches throughout the pre-season competition.

 On 6 March 2015, Cherry-Evans revealed he had agreed to join the Gold Coast Titans team in 2016 on a 4-year contract.
 He changed his mind to stay with the Sea Eagles on an 8-year deal on 3 June, before the NRL's Round 13 cooling off period expired.
 During the announcement, Cherry-Evans was quoted as saying: "I definitely left the door open for this speculation to continue because, to be honest, I was always curious to know what offer was going to be on the table from Manly".
 He was subsequently booed at later games in Brisbane and the Gold Coast.
 The deal was rumoured to be over $10m AUD or $1.25m per season.

+In September 2015, Manly failed to make the finals for the first time in Cherry-Evans career, finishing 9th.
+Cherry-Evans played in 23 matches and scored 4 tries during the 2015 NRL season.

 2016

-In June 2016, Cherry-Evans suffered an ankle injury that kept him out of action for a month.
-Cherry-Evans had a poor 2016 season with the Sea Eagles finishing off the season in thirteenth place.
-Although he showed small glimpses of what he could do, the 10 million dollar man scored 5 tries during the 2016 season and played 19 games.
+In March 2016, Cherry-Evans suffered a high ankle sprain during Round 4 v Sydney Roosters in a 22-20 win, requiring a moon boot and ruled out for a month.

+In June 2016, Cherry-Evans suffered his second ankle injury for the season during Manly's 30-18 loss to Canberra Raiders in Round 13 after he scored the opening try of the match.
+Expected to miss four games, Cherry-Evans only missed 2 games, returning in Round 16.

+In September 2016, Manly failed to make the finals for a second straight season, finishing 13th.
+Cherry-Evans played a career-low season tally of 19 matches, scored 5 tries and kicked 2 field goals during the 2016 NRL season.

 2017

-On 13 January 2017 following the retirement of long time Manly premiership winning captain Jamie Lyon, Cherry-Evans was named as Manly's club captain for the 2017 NRL season.
-After a poor 2016, Daly Cherry-Evans hit back at the critics by having a great 2017, by leading the Sea Eagles to the finals since 2014.
-The Sea Eagles were eliminated from the 2017 NRL Finals Series.
-At the end of the year he was named Player of the Year by the Manly Warringah Sea Eagles for this great season.
-At the end of the 2017 season Daly played all 25 games for the sea eagles scoring 6 tries and kicking 9 goals.
+On 13 January 2017, following the retirement of long time Manly premiership winning captain Jamie Lyon, Cherry-Evans was named as Manly's club captain for the 2017 NRL season.
+Cherry-Evans hit back at former critics by having a great 2017 season, leading the Sea Eagles to their first finals series since 2014, where they were defeated in the first round by the Penrith Panthers.
+Cherry-Evans was named Player of the Year by the Manly Warringah Sea Eagles at the end of the 2017 season, having played all 25 games, scoring 6 tries, and kicking 9 goals.